Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Background and definitions

 \subsection{Cohomology of dynamical systems}

 Let $G$ be a connected Lie group with Lie algebra $\mathfrak{g}$.
-We begin by defining a cohomology theory for representations of $\mathfrak{g}$ (the \textbf{Chevalley-Eilenberg complex}) which will be used to define the cohomology of an action.
+We begin by defining cohomology groups for representations of $\mathfrak{g}$ (the \textit{Chevalley-Eilenberg complex}) which will be used to define the cohomology of an action.
 Let $\pi:\mathfrak{g}\to\text{End}(V)$ be a representation on some space $V$.
-Define the space of $\ell-$\textbf{cochains}
+Let the space of $\ell-$\textit{cochains} be defined by:

 where $\Lambda_{\ell}(\mathfrak{g})$ is the $\ell$th exterior power of $\mathfrak{g}$.
 Define a differential map $\intd:C^{\ell}(\pi)\to C^{\ell+1}(\pi)$ by

 where $\omega$ is an alternating multi-linear map and $\widehat{Y}_{i}$ indicates that $Y_{i}$ is omitted as an argument.
 A calculation shows $\intd^{2} = 0$.
 We define